MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/ihttpcontext2-interface.md

 ---
 title: IHttpContext2 Interface
 ms.date: 10/07/2016
-description: Represents the reprocessing of an HTTP request and enables the retrieval of information about the original user during asynchronous operation. ms.assetid: 8637cfed-ff2d-43ef-aaf3-771cb1fb6c61 ms.author: robmcm
+description: The IHttpContext2 Interface represents the reprocessing of an HTTP request and enables the retrieval of information about the original user during asynchronous operation. ms.assetid: 8637cfed-ff2d-43ef-aaf3-771cb1fb6c61 ms.author: robmcm
 ---